fe-data/fe-docs/docs/usage/events.rst

 The *Fast Events* WordPress plugin offers a standard solution with a `tracking App  <https://fe-tracking.fast-events.eu/>`_ that participants can download for free for Android and IOS.
-The App allows participants to track their progress along the route, and checkpoints are automatically flagged by the App and can be uploaded to the organisation's server, where they are handled as if they were a scan of the ticket.
+The App allows participants to track their progress along the route, and checkpoints are automatically flagged by the App and will be uploaded to the organisation's server, where they are handled as if they were a scan of the ticket.
 This means that checkpoints do not need to be manned, in fact they can be completely virtual.
 That is, they are only known to the App by their geographical coordinates.

+In addition, it is also possible to use real-time track updates and send real-time news messages to all users of the *FE Tracking* App for this event.

 Step-by-step implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^